Featured FuseBox Resident: Maf’j Alvarez

 Through this partnership, I’ve been utilising the 3D printer as part of the Brighton Immersive Lab with Rachel to help her develop attaching components and hardware for her Augmented Reality project; The Quizzer.

-More recently I’ve been working with Copywriter Louise Winters, we have talked a lot about expression and poetry.
-We have also been speaking to Sarah Ticho who runs VR agency, Hatsumi and expanding the discussion to include tech and mental health.
+More recently I’ve been working with Copywriter Louise Winters, we have talked a lot about language, embodiment, expression and poetry.
+We have also been speaking to Sarah Ticho who runs VR agency, Hatsumi and expanding the discussion to include immersive tech and mental health.
 The three of us have entered into a collaborative dynamic to drive these conversations forward.

 Any projects/events in the pipeline?